The activities are as follows:

 Jonathan is a scientist studying land use.
 He became interested in science after traveling around the country and working as a wilderness ranger and wildland firefighter.
 At the Harvard Forest, members of his lab study how land use decisions affect the environment.
 They used computer simulations to create maps of what New England’s landscape could look like under different possible futures.
 Their web-tool is called the New England Landscapes Futures Explorer.
 Johnathan’s lab works with Drew, a civil and environmental engineer who loves biking and hiking.
 Drew and his lab at Smith College are interested in the relationship between land use and water.
 Together, Jonathan and Drew’s labs teamed up to study how future increases in impervious surfaces from new development could affect water quality in New England.

-A team of scientists decided to use the web-tool to study the Merrimack River, an important river for the people of New England.
+A team of scientists decided to use the web-tool to study the Merrimack River.
+The Merrimack is an important river for New England, and serves as a water source for more than 500,000 people in the region.
 It begins in New Hampshire, and flows through 117 miles of forests, farmland, and cities before emptying into the Atlantic Ocean.
-The Merrimack River serves as a source for drinking water for more than 700,000 people, including those living in the city of Boston.

 To study the Merrimack, the scientists used their web-tool and data from two nearby similar watersheds to make predictions for the Merrimack.
 Combining research like this gives scientists, government organizations, and the public valuable information that can be used to help make decisions about how land should be used in the future.